-Think of how PostgreSQL handles data this way:
+Think of a relational database handling data this way:

 - A record is a single item that is composed of a list of properties.
 For instance, a record for a US State would contain the state's name, population information, date of admission to the Union, and a representation of its shape.
 Each of these properties would be stored in a column. - A table is a set of records that have the same list of columns.
 A definition of the table's list of columns is called a table schema.
 You will define a table schema when you run a CREATE TABLE function to make a new table.
-When you run CREATE TABLE AS SELECT... the database infers the table schema from the set of records returned.
+When you run CREATE TABLE AS SELECT... the database infers the table schema from the set of records returned. - In PostgreSQL, a group of tables that have a need for a logical grouping are placed together in a schema.
+A schema helps keep tables, views, types and functions organized within a database.
+SQLite does not support PostgreSQL-style schemas, as it is a single-user database.

-- In PostgreSQL parlance, a group of tables that have a need for a logical grouping are placed together in a schema.
-A schema helps keep tables, views, types and functions organized within a database. - A database is a set of schemas and tables.
+• A database is a set of schemas and tables.
 Data can be easily passed between tables in different schema.
 Data cannot be easily transferred between databases without making one or more connections to the databases participating in the data transfer.